 June 1 (for Fall admission); November 1 (for Winter admission)

 WSU undergraduates considering graduate school, see our accelerated graduate enrollment program (AGRADE).
 You can count credits towards both degrees.

 Our Master of Arts program provides a broad array of courses that range from the development of hands-on skills to the exploration of theory, to a focus on practice and application, and analysis of state-of-art research.
 Members of our faculty are experts in their fields who provide an enriching education in the theory, research, practice, and art of communication.

-The department offers masters level work with emphases in Communication Studies, Dispute Resolution, Journalism, Media Arts and Studies (admissions for the MAS concentration are suspending pending program changes), Public Relations & Organizational Communication (both resident and online degree options, starting in Fall 2022), and Dispute Resolution (MA in DR currently not accepting new applications).
+The department offers masters level work with emphases in Communication Studies, Journalism, Media Arts and Studies (admissions for the MAS concentration are suspending pending program changes), Public Relations & Organizational Communication (both resident and online degree options, starting in Fall 2022), and Dispute Resolution (MA in DR currently not accepting new applications).